husarion/panther-demos/sonoma_raceway_simulation/README.md

     docker compose up
     ```

-    *Note: This demo shouldn't be launched on real robot.*
+    *Note: This demo shouldn't be launched on a real robot.*